chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2022"
+  text: "Hi Nick.
+Liana was great, it was all well planned and easy walking.
+The architecture
+    was never ending.
+The old city of Rhodes was beautiful.
+The quaint old shops, the parks.
+All of it was breathtaking and a true pleasure having her as our guide.
-  text: "Nick, just wanted to take a moment to thank you and Michael for the care
-    and attention to detail that was in given on our trip today.
+    **Brad M. (Dec 22nd) Atlanta, Georgia, USA**\n\nNick, just wanted to take a moment to thank you and Michael for the care and attention to detail that was in given on our trip today.
 Michael was well informed and interesting throughout the day.
     He was kind enough to aid in taking some photos, recreating 50-year-old memories.
-Thank you again, **Ann and George
-    L. (Dec 6th) Saint Johns, FL, US**\n\nHej Nicholas, Thanks for your email and for a great day on Rhodes.
+    Thank you again, **Ann and George L. (Dec 6th) Saint Johns, FL, US**\n\nHej Nicholas, Thanks for your email and for a great day on Rhodes.
 We truly enjoyed our time on your beautiful island and do hope we can visit it again in the future.
 We really appreciated Emanuel's guiding and driving for the day.
 Please thanks him sincerely from the four of us.
 I have just submitted a review to Viator.
 I hope you will be happy with it and that it will bring you some more business in the future.
     Thanks again for your professional communication and for a fabulous day with Emanuel.
     Sincerely **Neil, Rita, Marty and Gail (25th Nov) Perth, Australia**\n\nNicholas, we had a great time.
 Michael did a great job and was a very knowledgeable tour guide.
 Thanks again.
 We are already talking about a return trip to see more of your beautiful island. **Dan G. (Nov 18th) Nashville, Tennessee, US**\n\nHi Nicholas.
     Thank you so much.
 Everyone enjoyed the tour.
-Manuel was a very personable guide. **George
+Manuel was a very personable guide.
-    B. (Nov 14th) Bonney Lake WA, US**\n\nNicolas, I wanted to thank you again.
+    **George B. (Nov 14th) Bonney Lake WA, US**\n\nNicolas, I wanted to thank you again.
 The tour was perfect, leaving us with wanting to return and see more of what we missed.
 Andreas was also perfect and thank you for pairing us with him.
     I will gladly recommend you to my friend the travel agent and any and all who inquire of our trip and experience in Greece, Rhodes.
 So, until our paths cross again, be well and Efcharisto’ **Shannon M. (Nov 6th) Kansas, USA**\n\nHi Nico, Maria was one of the best tour guides I’ve had and I’ve had many.
 She was so knowledgeable.
     So honest.
 Not annoying like some of them can be.
 She was a wealth of information and so pleasant.
 We are so glad we hired your company.
 Thank you!! **Brenda L. and Group (Nov 4th) Toronto, Canada**\n\nHi Nick, we had a wonderful time!
 Michael